davemarceau/dadgamer/PacthNotes.md

+# v0.3: Collection page cleanup (2023-03-02)

+- Allowed the games to wrap horizontally on larger displays for easier collection browsing
+- Allowed for small vs extended display for easier navigation

 # v0.2: Minor fixes (2023-02-19)

 - Fixed an issue where the order of the days in the calendar would not always follow the days of the week